nais/doc/observability/tracing/README.md

 The user may send tracing data to jaeger via [a plethora of supported protocols](https://www.jaegertracing.io/docs/1.20/apis/), including OpenTracing, Thrift and Zipkin.
 A [robust ecosystem of libraries](https://www.jaegertracing.io/docs/1.20/client-libraries/) exist for several languages.

-This mode of using Jaeger is not currently supported by NAIS, but should be easy to implement.
+This mode of using Jaeger is not currently supported by NAIS, but if there is a need, it would be easy to implement.
 This is largely documented here to see if there is any demand.

 If there is, please contact Tore Sinding Bekkedal.

-To enable traffic to the tracing service and disable istio-proxy-based tracing, add the following stanza to nais.yaml under "spec":

-**TODO: Include code example / screenshot**